KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/07-divine-child-chosen-one.md

 * **The Threat and the Sanctuary (Entropic Pull → Seal):**
     The old or inverse order—symbolized by an entropic or stagnant ruler—responds to the incoming novelty with aggression.
-    Preservation in secrecy (wilderness, exile, humble dwelling) enacts the **Seal of Integrity**, shielding the centropic seed until it stabilizes.
+    Preservation in secrecy (wilderness, exile, humble dwelling) enacts the **Seal of Integrity**, shielding the centropic emergence until it stabilizes.

 * **The Humble Origins (Earth):**
     The child matures in obscurity or poverty, symbolizing **connection to the fundamental substratum** and L₁ (ES: Soma).